 - A Direct Rollover MOSERS will make the lump-sum payment directly to your MO Deferred Comp account, IRA, or other employer plan.
 If you elect to roll over your distribution, you must have an official from your financial institution or employer plan complete and sign the Rollover Agreement on the form supplied by MOSERS.
-Check with your accepting plan as they may have additional requirements. - by making a deposit into an IRA or eligible employer plan that will accept it.
+Check with your accepting plan as they may have additional requirements. - 60-Day Rollover You may still roll over your lump-sum payment by making a deposit into an IRA or eligible employer plan that will accept it.
 Generally, you will have 60 days after you receive the payment to make the deposit.
 If you do not do a direct rollover, MOSERS is required to withhold 20% of the payment for federal income taxes.
 This means that, in order to roll over the entire payment in a 60-day rollover, you must use other funds to make up for the 20% withheld.
-If you do not roll over the entire payment amount, the portion not rolled over will be taxed and subject to the 10% additional income tax on early distributions if you are younger than age 591⁄2 (unless an exception applies).
+If you do not roll over the entire payment amount, the portion not rolled over will be taxed and subject to the 10% additional income tax on early distributions if you are younger than age 591/2 (unless an exception applies).